VishnuVardhanAI/godrive/README.md

 # GoDrive – Cloud Storage Backend (Go + Microservices)

-GoDrive is a cloud-storage backend built with Go and a modern microservice architecture.
+GoDrive is a cloud-storage backend that lets users upload, store, and manage files — similar to the core backend behind services like Google Drive or Dropbox.
-It supports authenticated uploads, direct-to-storage presigned URLs, event-driven ingest, and background cleanup — all running across independent services connected with gRPC and Docker.
+It handles user authentication, direct-to-storage uploads, file metadata management, and automated cleanup, all running across independent services.

+Under the hood, GoDrive uses a modern microservice architecture built with Go, gRPC, PostgreSQL, MinIO (S3-compatible object storage), and NATS for asynchronous background processing.

+---

+## How It Works (High-Level)

+1. **Users sign up and log in** using a JWT-based auth service.
+2. **Uploads happen via presigned URLs**, which allow files to go directly to MinIO without passing through backend services.
+3. **MinIO triggers upload events**, which are published to NATS.
+4. **Background workers consume these events** and insert file metadata into PostgreSQL.
+5. **Files can be soft-deleted**, and a cleanup worker permanently removes them after a grace period.
+6. **All internal services communicate over gRPC**, while external clients use an HTTP gateway built with Gin.

+This design mirrors real cloud-storage architectures: storage is decoupled, metadata is centralized, and all heavy processing is event-driven.

+---

 ## Features

-- **User signup & login** (bcrypt + JWT)
+- **User authentication** (bcrypt + JWT)
 - **Presigned URLs** for direct file uploads to MinIO
-- **Event-driven ingest pipeline** using MinIO → NATS
+- **Event-driven background processing** (MinIO → NATS → worker)
-- **File metadata service** backed by Postgres
+- **File metadata service** backed by PostgreSQL
 - **Presigned download URLs** for secure file access
-- **Soft delete** with automatic background purge
+- **Soft deletion** with automatic cleanup workers
-- **Microservices connected via gRPC**
+- **Independent microservices** communicating over gRPC
-- **HTTP Gateway** for external clients (Gin)
+- **HTTP Gateway** (Gin) for external access
+- **Containerized setup** using Docker Compose

+---

 ## Architecture Overview